cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 ### Identify the Checkers blockchain

-Keplr will need information to identify your Checkers blockchain from the other chains.
-Prepare your Checkers blockchain info.
-In a new `src/types/checkers/chain.ts` file, you add:
+Keplr will need information to differentiate your Checkers blockchain from the other chains.
+Prepare your Checkers blockchain info in a new `src/types/checkers/chain.ts` file:

 ```typescript [TODO]
 import { ChainInfo } from "@keplr-wallet/types"